Release date: July 7, 2023

 Label: Outside In Music

-Vibraphonist, composer and bandleader Jalen Baker's upcoming release, This Is Me, This Is Us is the artist's auspicious and gripping debut album via Outside In Music.
+Vibraphonist, composer and bandleader Jalen Baker's new release, This Is Me, This Is Us is the artist's auspicious and gripping debut album via Outside In Music.
 The Houston-based talent makes a major musical statement with the help of star drummer and producer Ulysses Owens Jr. Over the course of nine original compositions, and one reimagined Stevie Wonder classic, Baker expertly fuses his lyrical improvisation with fervent passion and virtuosic ability to create an unforgettable sonic experience.
 Joining Baker is an amalgam of top-flight musicians from both Texas and New York including pianist Paul Cornish, trumpeter Giveton Gelin, drummer Gavin Moolchan and bassist Gabriel Godoy.
 The depth of the compositions is augmented by the stellar string quartet made up of violinist Jessica McJunkins, violinist Orlando Wells, violist Andrew Griffin, and cellist Susan Mandel.

 On This is Me, This is Us, Baker presents deeply substantive original material centered around themes of spirituality, trauma and healing.
 “I wrote all of the music based on my life experiences with things such as racism, depression, heartbreak, career disappointments, success, triumph and healing.
 Even though I have personal experience with all of these things, nothing is unique to just me.
 These are things most of us deal with and I want people to know that they’re not alone.”
 The title, This Is Me, This Is Us, is meant to reflect these universal experiences.
 The album walks listeners through Baker’s musical upbringing, reflecting on the artist’s journey while making poignant statements about the many trials he’s faced.